docker/docs/content/docker-hub/access-tokens.md

 You can rename, activate, deactivate, or delete a token as needed.

 1. Access your tokens under **Account Settings > Security**.
-   This page shows an overview of all your tokens.
+   This page shows an overview of all your tokens, and lists if the token was generated manually or if it was [auto-generated](#auto-generated-tokens).
 You can also view the number of tokens that are activated and deactivated in the toolbar.

-2. Choose a token and then select **Delete** or **Edit**, or use the menu on the far right of a token row to bring up the edit screen.
+2. Select a token and then select **Delete** or **Edit**, or use the actions menu on the far right of a token row to bring up the edit screen.
    You can also select multiple tokens to delete at once.

 3. After modifying the token, select **Save**.

+## Auto-generated tokens

+When you sign in to Docker Desktop, this generates an access token on your behalf.
+This access token is used when you complete registry actions using the Docker CLI.
+The token is scoped to have read, write, and delete access.
+If your Docker Desktop session expires, the token is automatically removed.
+You can have up to 5 auto-generated tokens associated with your account.
+These are deleted and created automatically based on usage and creation dates.

+You can also delete your auto-generated tokens as needed.
+See [Modify existing tokens](#modify-existing-tokens).